“Managing Hospital Revenue cycle is a challenging job. Denial of claims makes it even tougher.“

 Denials are increasing!

-Though, hospitals successful denial appeals got dropped for private payers and Medicaid payer.
-However, Medicare payer seemed to be relatively beneficial for the hospitals.
+Though, hospitals’ successful denial appeals got dropped for private payers and Medicaid payers.
+However, Medicare payer seemed to be relatively beneficial for hospitals.
 The median successful denial appeals increased from 50% to 64% for Medicare.
 Change Healthcare study found that about 63 percent of denied claims were recoverable.

-With its NLP based CAC, ezDI targets denials in following ways :
+With its NLP based CAC, ezDI targets denials in the following ways :